vgbr-dev/password-toolkit/README.md

 // Create an instance of PasswordToolKit const passwordToolKit = new PasswordToolKit();

+// It is equivalent
+const passwordToolKit = new PasswordToolKit({
+  maximum: 30,
+  suggestions: [
+    'The password must have at least 8 characters.', 'Add uppercase and lowercase letters to make the password more secure.', 'Add numbers to make the password more secure.', 'Add symbols to make the password more secure.', 'Avoid using repeated characters in the password.', 'Avoid using common password patterns.',
+    'Excellent!
+The password is secure.',
+  ],
+  qualities: ['insecure', 'low', 'medium', 'high', 'perfect'], });

+// Or You can translate the messages for the evaluation of the password const passwordToolKit = new PasswordToolKit({
+  maximum: 30,
+  suggestions: [
+    'La contraseña debe tener al menos 8 caracteres.', 'Agregue letras mayúsculas y minúsculas para que la contraseña sea más segura.', 'Agregue números para que la contraseña sea más segura.', 'Agregue símbolos para que la contraseña sea más segura.', 'Evitar el uso de caracteres repetidos en la contraseña.', 'Evitar el uso de patrones de contraseña comunes.', '¡Excelente!
+La contraseña es segura.',
+  ],
+  qualities: ['Inseguro', 'Bajo', 'Medio', 'Alto', 'Perfecto'], });

 // Generate a password
 const options = {
   size: 12,